Islamic Consultative Assembly: Membership

 Currently, there are 290 members of Parliament, elected for a four-year term.
 There are five seats reserved for religious minorities (1.7% of the total members), with two for the Armenians and one each for the Assyrians, Jews and Zoroastrians.
-About 8% of the parliament are women, while the global average is 13%.

 The parliament can force the dismissal of cabinet ministers through no-confidence votes and can impeach the president for misconduct in office.
 Although the executive proposes most new laws, individual deputies of the parliament also may introduce legislation.
 Deputies also may propose amendments to bills being debated.
 The parliament also drafts legislation, ratifies international treaties, and approves the national budget.

 All candidates running for election, and proposed legislation from the assembly must be approved by the Guardian Council.
 Candidates must pledge in writing that they are committed, in theory and in practice, to the Iranian constitution.

 Constituencies

 The parliament currently has 207 constituencies, including the five reserved seats for religious minorities.
 The remaining 202 constituencies are territorial, each covering one or more of Iran's 368 counties.